Put your future in good hands - your own

 The mounts of chiromancy refer to the fleshy pads on the palm and fingers.
 They reflect the planetary influences on a palmistry reading and can tell much about emotional, physical and spiritual makeup.

 The mounts of the palm represent 6 main astrological planets which include:

-If you have been reading carefully, you’re probably scratching your head because above is only 6 planetary influences and there should be 7.
+If you have been reading carefully, you’re probably scratching your head because the above are only 6 planetary influences and there should be 7.
 The missing planet from the mount representation is Mars.
-The reason that it is mentioned separately is because the planetary energy of Mars specifically is prominent and one of the most important influences upon understanding the mounts in palmistry.
+The reason that it is mentioned separately is that the planetary energy of Mars specifically is prominent and one of the most important influences upon understanding the mounts in palmistry.

 Mars is represented in 3 different sections on the hand.
 These sections are not bulging and fleshy as the other mounts, rather they are the recesses of the hand.

 To find the appropriate mount of Mars on a hand, it can depend on the shape and size.
 Look for the dent, just below the pinky finger towards the side of the hand, the indent where the webbing of the thumb and pointer finger meet, and the center of the palm that creates a pool or divet between the other prominent pads on the hand.